Max851010/auto_scaling_on_fabirc/README.md

 ## final_project.ipynb
 This file does all the set-ups of the slice.
 The DASH video client/server setups will follow [adaptive video](https://witestlab.poly.edu/blog/adaptive-video-reproducing/)

+## current_server_data/LastExpeResult.ipynb
+This file draws the result of the last experiment